samjac0/Python-Projects/README.md

 Users can leverage this program to copy files from one destination to the next. e.g. from the c drive to a server backup.

 ### University
-A simple app that allows an admininstrator to add university classes to a database.
+A simple app that allows an admininstrator to add university classes to a database using CRUD and a database.

 ### Banking
 I more developed app that pretends to be a bank and allow one to create an account and keep track of deposits/withdrawals.